Wakkanai Airport

-Wakkanai Airport (稚内空港, Wakkanai Kūkō) is an airport located 10 km east southeast of Wakkanai, Hokkaidō, Japan.
+Wakkanai Airport (稚内空港, Wakkanai Kūkō) is an airport located 10 km east southeast of Wakkanai, Hokkaido, Japan.

 Wakkanai is the northernmost airport in Japan that is capable of handling jet aircraft; due to its small size, it is susceptible to closures during the coldest winter months due to heavy snowfall and winds, in which case incoming aircraft are often diverted to Asahikawa Airport.

 Facilities

 The airport has one 2,200 meter long runway with no parallel taxiway, and has turning pads on both ends.
 The landing strip is 45 meters wide and is suitable for instrument landing.
 The terminal building is located on the south side of the runway.
 It was completed in 1998 and is equipped with facilities for domestic flights only.
 It has one jet bridge, one apron gate for mid-sized jet aircraft, and two apron gates for commuter aircraft.
 The terminal building has three floors, the first two floors being for passengers, and a third floor observation deck that is publicly accessible.